cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ## `OnRecv`

-When a "sell order" packet is received on the target chain, the module should  ????
+When a "sell order" packet is received on the target chain, the module should:

 - Update the sell order book
 - Distribute sold token to the buyer